Valenciolenda: Etymology

 The genus is a combination of Valencia (the type locality) and the tribe Adolendini.
 The species name is a combination of the Valencian word for "fairy" (fada) and forest meaning "fairy of the forest".

 Distribution

 Specimens of Valenciolenda have been observed in six caves in the Valencian Community in Spain.
+It is regarded as a relict species as it has no geographically close relative.